 Louisville, CO –RSNA 2023 Release.
 Double Black Imaging, an industry leader in DICOM Calibration and diagnostic display solutions, announces the launch of CFS Cloud and Virtuoso, a managed Calibration solution.
 In an era where seamless connectivity, reporting efficiency and accuracy are paramount, CFS Calibration suite emerges as a game changer, offering a robust solution for enterprises seeking advanced Calibration capabilities via the cloud.

 In response to the evolving and growing needs of healthcare enterprises, Virtuoso by Double Black Imaging offers a comprehensive and hassle-free approach to DICOM Calibration.
-Virtuoso simplifies the quality management and compliance assurance, reduces management burdens from the PACS/IT teams and streamlines costs while ensuring full confidence in each DBI Display system.
+Virtuoso simplifies the quality management and compliance assurance, reduces management burdens from the PACS/IT teams, and streamlines costs while ensuring full confidence in each DBI Display system.

 CFS Cloud and Virtuoso are tailored to the individual need of each healthcare facility and offer customizable calibration plans, providing coverage throughout hospitals, imaging centers, and extending compliance to home read stations.